X-Men (film series): Dark Phoenix (2019)

-Deadpool films (2016–2018)
+Deadpool films

 Deadpool (2016)

 Mercenary and former Special Forces operative Wade Wilson is subjected to an experiment that leaves him with new abilities.
 He adopts the alter ego Deadpool to hunt down the man who nearly destroyed his life.

 In May 2000, Marvel Studios attempted to produce a Deadpool film as part of a distribution deal with Artisan Entertainment.
 However, by 2004, Marvel was developing the film with New Line Cinema.
 David S. Goyer was set to write and direct and courted actor Ryan Reynolds for the lead role, but lost interest within months in favor of other projects.
 20th Century Fox acquired Deadpool the following year after New Line Cinema placed it in turnaround and was considering the spin-off in the development of X-Men Origins: Wolverine, with Reynolds being cast for the role.
 After the opening weekend success of X-Men Origins: Wolverine in May 2009, Fox lent Deadpool out to writers with Donner acting as a producer.
 Rhett Reese and Paul Wernick were hired to write the script in January 2010.
 Robert Rodriguez was sent a draft of the screenplay the following June but did not pursue it, and Adam Berg emerged as a top contender to direct.
 In April 2011, visual effects specialist Tim Miller was hired to direct.
-Principal photography began in March 2015 in Vancouver, Canada, and ended in May.
+Principal photography began in March 2015 in Vancouver, British Columbia, Canada, and ended in May.
 The film was released on February 12, 2016.

 Deadpool 2 (2018)

 After a personal tragedy, Deadpool creates the X-Force to save a young mutant from the time-traveling soldier Cable.

 In September 2015, Kinberg said that a sequel for Deadpool was in development.
 By the release of Deadpool, 20th Century Fox greenlit the film, with Rhett Reese and Paul Wernick returning to write, and Miller being looked at to return as director, as he was working on the script at the time.
 However, in October 2016, Miller left the film due to creative differences with Reynolds and was replaced by David Leitch in November as the director.
 In February 2017, Drew Goddard had joined as a creative consultant to work on the script with Reynolds, Rhett Reese and Paul Wernick.
-Filming commenced in June 2017 in Vancouver, Canada and concluded in October.
+Filming commenced in June 2017 in Vancouver, British Columbia, Canada and concluded in October.
 The film was released on May 18, 2018.